 The uncertainty of trading is the trade-off for all the freedom and scalability of income you can achieve in this profession.
 In order to become a successful trader, it is crucial to learn how to deal with trading anxiety not just to improve your decision making, but to make trading a less stressful and more enjoyable experience.
 Here are 5 ways to reduce trading anxiety:

 Trade Slower Stocks

 Many traders get stressed out because they are trading stocks that are extremely volatile because they want to make big returns in a short period of time.
 But instead, they freeze up because of the wild swings in their PNL, and they start to panic and make poor decisions with their capital.

-Instead of trading volatile low float stocks, try trading some slower higher float, slower moving stocks instead.
+Instead of trading volatile low-float small-cap stocks, try trading some slower-moving, higher float stocks instead.
 The extra volatility and range in stock aren’t useful for you if it makes you too emotional to capitalize on it.
-Just because I or other traders can make money on a certain stock doesn't mean that you can or will.
+Just because I or other traders can make money on a certain stock doesn’t mean that you can or will.

 Reduce Your Position Sizes

 Trading too much size causes you to focus on how much money you are making or losing instead of the market signals telling you what could happen next.

 Don’t trade with money you cannot afford to lose.
 Especially when new.
 You need to be trading enough size to make the time you put into the trade worthwhile, but not large enough where you become emotional when the stock makes an inevitable move against your position.